JetBrains/teamcity-docker-images/custom/README.md

 ```

 ### 2.2.2 Rootful Podman in Docker ('--privileged')
-Rootful Podman can be launched from non-sudo images using `--privileged` flag.
+Rootful Podman can be launched from non-sudo images using the `--privileged` flag.
 ```
 $ docker run -itd --privileged \
     -u 0 \